Estimated reading time: 12 minutes

 Ease of Installation

-Leantime is built with non-project-manager business folks in mind streamlining the installation process as well.
-Once you decide to proceed with on-your-own hosting, all you need is to download the latest release package, set up an empty MySQL database, upload the directory to your server, fill in your DB credentials, and finally follow the easy instructions to getting the first user account up and running.
+Leantime is built with non-project-manager business folks in mind, streamlining the installation process as well.
+Once you decide to proceed with on-your-own hosting, all you need is to download the latest release package, set up an empty MySQL database, upload the files in the directory to your server, fill in your DB credentials, and finally follow the easy instructions to get the first user account up and running.